 To the left, there’s a traditional dressed Quechuan woman pushing her fluffy-white alpaca onto a narrow ledge and out the way of oncoming traffic.
 Alpacas are raised to provide clothing, food, transport, companionship, and an opportunity for tourists to take pictures for a small fee.
 I watch the two slowly move, until out of sight.

 The final leg of our ride takes us through the main square called Plaza de Armas.
 It’s the central nucleus of the city, which is nestled on a former marsh.
 I notice there are two landmarks that tower this space; a sandstone cathedral and the Company of Jesus church.

-Terry and I are staying at the Aranwa Cusco Boutique hotel, located on the outskirts of this square, before our four-day/ three-night trek we’ve booked with a tour operator through the Andes and to the masterpiece of Machu Picchu.
+Terry and I are staying at the Aranwa Cusco Boutique Hotel, located on the outskirts of this square, before the four-day/ three-night trek we’ve booked with a tour operator through the Andes and to the masterpiece of Machu Picchu.

 All stalls seem manned by women on stools that sell everything from; vegetables, coca leaves, overflowing sacks of beans, purple, white and gold corn, herbs, spices, potatoes, including cheese, meat, and eggs.

 There are no rigid health and safety standards here like you would expect to find in Western countries.
 I stroll past the carcasses of chicken lying dormant in the warm sun while gathering hungry flies.
 Guinea pigs (and not the pet kind), chicken feet, lamb, pork, sliced red meat, and other organs laid out on display.